shichao-an/notes/docs/bd/ch1.md

 Instead of resolving queries by just doing a function of the batch view, you resolve queries by looking at both the batch and realtime views and merging the results together.

-The speed layer uses databases that support random reads and random writes, so they’re orders of magnitude more complex than the databases in the serving layer, both in terms of implementation and operation.
-However, <u>once data makes it through the batch layer into the serving layer, the corresponding results in the realtime views are no longer needed.</u> This means you can discard pieces of the realtime view as they’re no longer needed.
+The speed layer uses databases that support random reads and random writes, so they're orders of magnitude more complex than the databases in the serving layer, both in terms of implementation and operation.
+However, <u>once data makes it through the batch layer into the serving layer, the corresponding results in the realtime views are no longer needed.</u> This means you can discard pieces of the realtime view as they're no longer needed.
 This is a wonderful result, because the speed layer is far more complex than the batch and serving layers.
 This property of the Lambda Architecture is called *complexity isolation*, meaning that complexity is pushed into a layer whose results are only temporary.
 If anything ever goes wrong, you can discard the state for the entire speed layer, and everything will be back to normal within a few hours.

 #### Example of the web analytics application (continued) *